annaturupi/Assignments-2018/Lab04.md

 <p align="center"><img src="./images/Lab04-12.png " alt="Lab04-12" title="Save configuration"/></p>

 Go to your EC2 console and check the EC2 instance that AWS uses for the Elastic Beanstalk environment.
 Terminate the instance.
 Check what happens in your EBS console.
-Wait a couple of minutes and check again your EC2 console.
-What has happened?
-Why do you think that has happened?
-Add your responses to `README.md`.
+Wait a couple of minutes and check again your EC2 console. **What has happened?
+Why do you think that has happened?** Add your responses to `README.md`.

 <p align="center"><img src="./images/Lab04-13.png " alt="Lab04-13" title="EC instances"/></p>

-Now, to save expenses, you can terminate your environment, this time from the EBS console.
-What has happened?
-Why do you think that has happened?
-Check both EC2 and EBS consoles.
+Now, to save expenses, you can terminate your environment, this time from the EBS console.  **What has happened?
+Why do you think that has happened?** Check both EC2 and EBS consoles.
 Add your responses to `README.md`.

+**How long have you been working on this session?**

+**What have been the main difficulties you have faced and how have you solved them?**

 # How to Submit this Assignment: